bidxcore/bidx-MNScript/README.md

 #### Once the script prints finished

-1. Open the debug console of your windows wallet
+1. Open the "Receive" tab of your wallet
-2. Enter "getaccountaddress mn01" at the prompt
+2. Click on the "Request payment" button and copy the new address generated
 3. Send (exactly) 7,000 BIDX to the address that is printed
 4. After 15 confirms, enter masternode outputs and note the transaction id (txid) of the transaction for collateral and output number (either 1 or 0)
 5. Open 'tools' menu in wallet
 6. Select 'open masternode configuration file'
 7. Create a new line at the bottom and enter details as follows:

-`mn01 ipaddressofvps:24999 masternodekey collateraltxid collateraloutputnum`
+`mn01 ipaddressofvps:40000 masternodekey collateraltxid collateraloutputnum`

 as example: